QuickenLoans/js-concord/rfc/cgr-0004-testing-framework.md

 # Design

-The recommended JavaScript testing framework is [Mocha] for all projects that aren't using a library or framework that would be better aligned with [Jest].
+The recommended JavaScript testing framework is [Mocha] for all projects that aren't using a framework that recommends another.
+For example, the most popular choice for testing AngularJS applications is [Jasmine], while the creators of React use [Jest].

 ## Drawbacks